dataluscorp/browser/remote/marionette/doc/CodeStyle.md

-The practical details of working on the Marionette code is outlined in [Contributing.md], but generally you do not have to re-build Firefox when changing code.
-Any change to remote/marionette/*.js will be picked up on restarting Firefox.
+The practical details of working on the Marionette code is outlined in [Contributing.md], but generally you do not have to re-build Datalus when changing code.
+Any change to remote/marionette/*.js will be picked up on restarting Datalus.
 The only notable exception is remote/components/Marionette.jsm, which does require a re-build.